paperwork/paperwork/README.md

 The current development status is far from being worth called "version 1.0".
 However, if I could get you interested in this project and you feel like contributing, don't hesitate to ping me by e-mail ([marius@paperwork.rocks](mailto:marius@paperwork.rocks)) or twitter ([@devilx](https://twitter.com/devilx)) so we can talk. :-)

+There is an irc channel #paperwork on freenode.net.

 ## FAQ

 ### Can I run Paperwork on a shared host environment, where I'm not able to set `frontend/public` as document root?